 The evidence is inconclusive as to whether any drug treatments for COPD modify (slow) the disease course or reduce mortality, but data from several clinical trials suggests that both inhaled corticosteroid/LABA combination products and tiotropium may reduce decline in FEV1 and slightly reduce mortality risk.

 An observational study also suggested a benefit of “triple therapy” with inhaled corticosteroid, long-acting beta-agonist, and tiotropium.

 The FDA has approved once-daily combination agents indacaterol, Breo Ellipta, aclidinium (Tudorza Pressair), and Anoro Ellipta, starting a new era of easier to use (and more expensive) controller inhalers which should enhance adherence.

 The role of these new phosphodiesterase inhibitors is unclear.
 They have not been included in GOLD or other society treatment guidelines.
 Roflumilast only improved postbronchodilator FEV1 by ~50 mL and reduced exacerbation frequency by a relative 17%, among selected patients with GOLD stage 3-4 COPD who had cough with sputum changes and a history of exacerbations.
 The Cochrane Collaboration published an analysis on these new agents in 2011.
 Postmarketing data will be essential to determine the new agents’ real-world efficacy and risk of adverse events.

 A randomized trial of 1,577 patients treated with azithromycin or placebo for a year showed a 27% reduction in exacerbations in the azithromycin group, but may also have caused hearing loss.
+Also, azithromycin is associated with sudden cardiac death when taken by patients with cardiac disease.
 Erythromycin had a similar effect in another trial, but has poor gastrointestinal tolerability.

 Lung Volume Reduction Surgery